 As an online seller, your goal is to outperform your competitors and stay ahead of the competition, right?

 But as your small business grows, you'll face bigger challenges and obstacles.

 Sure, these challenges and obstacles are part of the business expansion process.
 But that's where you have to set your priorities.

-The thing is, when you depend on your online store to earn a living, you can't leave everything on your gut feeling or guesswork.
+The thing is, when you depend on your online store to earn a living, you can't leave everything to your gut feeling or guesswork.
 You have to find out which initiatives you should execute first, identify opportunities, and know what specific challenges you must sort out right away to remain competitive!

 Fortunately, there are several statistical tools available online.
-You can use it to evaluate your current market standing, competitor strengths, and weaknesses.
+For example, as your business grows before your eyes, there are tools like PIM Sytems to help you manage your product information.
+There are also lots of tools you can use to evaluate your current market standing, competitor strengths, and weaknesses.

 A competitor SWOT analysis is a popular technique that helps new and seasoned sellers determine and define their strengths, weaknesses, opportunities, and threats.

 While SWOT analysis is imperative for every business, whether established or new, startups specifically have to pay attention to this factor to make a huge impact on the success of their new business venture.

 In this article, we will walk you through the basics of SWOT analysis and its benefits.
 We will also highlight five steps to learning how to do a SWOT analysis for a new business.

 If you're just starting out and unsure which theme to choose for your Shopify store, you have come to the right place.
 Debutify is a feature-rich Shopify theme designed to drive conversions.